1999–2000 Port Vale F.C. season

 The 1999–2000 season was Port Vale's 88th season of football in the English Football League, and sixth successive season in the First Division.
+Under manager Brian Horton, Vale struggled throughout the campaign and eventually suffered relegation, finishing 23rd, a full 13 points adrift of safety.

-Vale suffered relegation in 23rd place, some thirteen points adrift of safety.
-They also exited the FA Cup at the Third Round, and were knocked out of the League Cup at the First Round by fourth tier Chester City for the second consecutive season.
-The club spent nothing on transfers, but sold young players for some £1.5 million – despite this the club was heading towards bankruptcy.
-The club continued to gain one generation of players at the expense of the successful '90s generation; Martin Foyle, Paul Musselwhite and Ian Bogie departing, with fresh talent such as Micky Cummins and Mark Goodlad arriving in their place.
+In the cups, their efforts were swiftly cut short — they exited the FA Cup in the Third Round, and endured a shock First Round defeat in the League Cup, losing to Fourth Division side Chester City for a second straight season.
+Despite the lack of incoming transfers, the club sold young players for a total of approximately £1.5 million, a strategic move made amid growing financial woes and the looming threat of bankruptcy.
+On the field, Tony Rougier emerged as the top scorer, netting eight league goals and nine in all competitions, while stalwart Tony Naylor contributed eight goals over the season.
+The campaign also marked the transition from the celebrated '90s core — veterans like Martin Foyle, Paul Musselwhite, and Ian Bogie departed, while emerging talents such as Micky Cummins and Mark Goodlad began to feature.

+Vale's season ended in disappointment as financial strain and squad turnover contributed to relegation, despite Rougier's goals.

 Overview

 First Division

 The pre-season saw Brian Horton sign Jeff Minton (Brighton & Hove Albion), Tommy Widdrington (Grimsby Town), and Steve Rimmer (Manchester City) on free transfers.
 He also took Andy Oakes in on loan from Derby County and Matt Glennon from Bolton Wanderers as back-up goalkeepers, and striker Martin Aldridge on loan from Blackpool.

 The season started with a goalless draw at Ewood Park with Blackburn Rovers, but soon went downhill with two defeats.
 Vale then entered inconsistent form, winning three and losing three in a run of six games.
-However just two points from seven October games indicated Vale's future.
-Also in the month, striker Marcus Bent, signed by John Rudge nine months earlier for £375,000, was sold to Sheffield United for a bargain £300,000, and was later sold on by the "Blades" for a £1.7 million profit.
+On 5 September, Vale beat Grimsby Town by three goals to one, with Bent scoring his first goal for the club.
+However, just two points from seven October games indicated Vale's future.
+Also in the month, striker Marcus Bent, signed by John Rudge nine months earlier for £375,000, was sold to Sheffield United for a bargain £300,000 and was later sold on by the "Blades" for a £1.7 million profit.
 The club set a record on 5 September, when just 3,737 turned up to see a 3–0 win over Grimsby Town – a division record low for a television match.
 The Vale ended the year in solid form, unbeaten in seven games, despite just two victories (over rivals Crewe Alexandra and against Sheffield United at Bramall Lane).
 In December, Carl Griffiths was sold back to former club Leyton Orient for £100,000.